Corporate governance

 Board of Directors

-In principle, the Board of Directors meets once a month and also as needed to strengthen supervision by making decisions on basic management policies, important business execution matters, matters authorized by the General Meeting of Shareholders to the Board of Directors, and other matters stipulated by law and regulations and the Articles of Incorporation based on sufficient discussion, including from the perspective of legal compliance and corporate ethics, as well as receiving reports on the execution of important business operations as appropriate.
+In principle, the Board of Directors meets once a month.
+It works to strengthen supervision by making decisions on basic management policies, important business execution matters, matters authorized by the General Meeting of Shareholders to the Board of Directors, and other matters stipulated by law and regulations and the Articles of Incorporation based on sufficient discussion, including from the perspective of legal compliance and corporate ethics, as well as receiving reports on the execution of important business operations as appropriate.

-In order to clarify managerial accountability for individual Directors and flexibly respond to the changing business environment, the term of each Director is set to one year.
+In order to clarify managerial accountability for individual Directors and flexibly respond to the changing business environment, the term of each Director is set at one year.

-■Composition of resolution and reporting matters in Board of Directors meetings held in FY2022
+■ Composition of resolution matters in Board of Directors meetings

 Board evaluation